Estimated reading time: 5 minutes

 They realize that maintaining a healthy leadership ecosystem requires ongoing efforts.

-We leaders should look for and value all strengths, but weakness only when they matter.
+We leaders should look for and value all strengths, but weaknesses only when they matter.
 We should also help develop relevant weaknesses into strengths if possible.

 We may need to make immediate decisions based on where people are at any given time, but by also developing those we lead by making encouragement and empowerment an equal mantra in our leadership ecosystem, we will grow trust in our leadership ecosystem.